Safe room is a secure room within a residence to escape home invaders.

 Think of a safe room as a fortified box with few openings.”

-Unlike the movie, most safe rooms are merely fortified enough to delay an intruder so an alarm can be activated or call made to summon the police or security.
+Unlike the movie, most safe rooms are merely fortified enough to delay an intruder so an alarm can be activated or a call made to summon the police or security.
 Any homeowner can create such a room with relatively little effort and expense.

 The most common reason the average person would want a safe room is fear of assault from a home invasion robbery or abusive spouse.
 The most common reason for corporate executives to construct a safe room is fear of kidnapping for ransom or fear of home invasion robbery.